leavez/cocoapods-binary/README.md

 ## Why

-You may wonder why CocoaPods doesn't have a function to integrate libs in form of binaries, if there are dozens or hundreds of pods your podfile and compile them for a great many times meaninglessly.
+You may wonder why CocoaPods doesn't have a function to integrate libs in form of binaries, if there are dozens or hundreds of pods in your podfile and compile them for a great many times meaninglessly.
 Too many source code of libs slow down your compile and the response of IDE (e.g. code completion), and then reduce work efficiency, leaving us time to think about the meaning of life.

 This plugin implements this simple wish.
 Replace the source code in pod target with prebuilt frameworks.